SebastianRaiquenParisi/Golang-JWT-Microservice/README.md

 * Azure service bus :negative_squared_cross_mark:
 * Simple Docker containers :negative_squared_cross_mark:

-Currently has fixed values, now working on creating the users "database" from this [JSON user values](https://reqres.in/api/users) and hardcoding the passwords<br>
+Currently has fixed values, now working on creating the users "database" from this [JSON user values](https://reqres.in/api/users).<br>
 The JSON will be stored locally, adding a role and a password<br><br>